Bluesy1/opb-utils/TUI.md

 1. Pressing `cmd+d` works for me to exit the program.

 ### DEBUGGING:
-If it's not letting you push, and you are certain you want to commit the whole file, replace `git push -u origin $BRANCH_NAME` with
+Committing to Github + creating PRs is done in `git-pr-first.sh` If it's not letting you push, and you are certain you want to commit the whole file, replace `git push -u origin $BRANCH_NAME` with
 `git push --force-with-lease -u origin $BRANCH_NAME`